 What students have to say about the Bachelor of University Studies

-As a military veteran, a family man and business leader – UMaine’s Bachelor of University Studies program, with its flexible schedule & online curriculum, has been essential to my continued educational success.
+As a military veteran, a family man, and a business leader – UMaine’s Bachelor of University Studies program, with its flexible schedule & online curriculum, has been essential to my continued educational success.
 This program opens up real possibilities for so many “non-traditional” students to further their education and open the door to new possibilities to better their lives.
 The friendly and supportive program staff are there to help you succeed.
-The curriculum is thought provoking and engaging.
+The curriculum is thought-provoking and engaging.

 – Chad Caron

 Returning to college after so many years was quite a decision to commit to.
 However, once I met with my B.U.S. adviser and went through my old transcripts, I was amazed at how easy it was to enroll and begin classes again.
 Once classes started, I quickly realized that they are structured to be very flexible, as long as I met each weekly deadline.
 I have even taken two accelerated classes so far during Summer University and Winter Session.
 Although that was an everyday commitment and a lot of work, it was very manageable.
 I chose the Leadership Track, which fits nicely with my career.
 I have taken six classes and have enjoyed every one of them.
 As a 47-year-old, I have a different perspective on issues, which makes a difference in my classwork and reaching my degree goal.
 I can’t thank the B.U.S. faculty and staff enough for helping me get started and answering my questions along the way.
 This is an excellent program.
 I am thrilled to have this opportunity to be part of the University of Maine once again.